 Increased epithelial cell apoptosis in response to lung injury has been implicated in the development of idiopathic pulmonary fibrosis (IPF), but the molecular pathways promoting epithelial cell apoptosis in this disease have yet to be fully identified.
-Lysophosphatidic acid (LPA), which we have previously demonstrated mediates bleomycin lung injury-induced fibroblast recruitment and vascular leak in mice and fibroblast recruitment in IPF patients, is an important regulator of survival and apoptosis in many cell types.
+Lysophosphatidic acid (LPA), which we have previously demonstrated to mediate bleomycin lung injury-induced fibroblast recruitment and vascular leak in mice and fibroblast recruitment in patients with IPF, is an important regulator of survival and apoptosis in many cell types.
 We now show that LPA signaling through its receptor LPA1 promotes epithelial cell apoptosis induced by bleomycin injury.
-The number of apoptotic cells present in both the alveolar and bronchial epithelia of LPA1-deficient mice was significantly reduced compared to wild type mice at day 3 postbleomycin challenge, as was lung caspase-3 activity.
-Consistent with these in vivo results, we found that LPA signaling through LPA1 induced apoptosis in normal human-bronchial epithelial cells in culture.
+The number of apoptotic cells present in the alveolar and bronchial epithelia of LPA1-deficient mice was significantly reduced compared with wildtype mice at Day 3 after bleomycin challenge, as was lung caspase-3 activity.
+Consistent with these in vivo results, we found that LPA signaling through LPA1 induced apoptosis in normal human bronchial epithelial cells in culture.
 LPA-LPA1 signaling appeared to specifically mediate anoikis, the apoptosis of anchorage-dependent cells induced by their detachment.
 Similarly, LPA negatively regulated attachment of R3/1 rat alveolar epithelial cell line cells.
 In contrast, LPA signaling through LPA1 promoted the resistance of lung fibroblasts to apoptosis, which has also been implicated in IPF.
-The ability of LPA-LPA1 signaling to promote both epithelial cell apoptosis and fibroblast resistance to apoptosis may therefore contribute to the capacity of this signaling pathway to regulate the development of pulmonary fibrosis following lung injury.
+The ability of LPA-LPA1 signaling to promote epithelial cell apoptosis and fibroblast resistance to apoptosis may therefore contribute to the capacity of this signaling pathway to regulate the development of pulmonary fibrosis after lung injury.

-Keywords: Pulmonary fibrosis; apoptosis; epithelial cells, lysophosphatidic acid; LPA1
+Keywords: pulmonary fibrosis; apoptosis; epithelial cells, lysophosphatidic acid; LPA1